Making my own homemade vinegar was something I have been interested in for some time; however, I thought it was difficult. Turns out I was wrong.

 Making vinegar is just a simple (if not more so) than making wine.
 Just as yeast eat sugar and excrete alcohol.
 Acectobacter eats alcohol and excretes acetic acid (vinegar).
 They both need a warm dark place to do their work.
 However, yeast works in an anaerobic environment, vinegar is formed in a aerobic environment.
 So keep your alcohol away from air, or it may turn to vinegar.

-All you really need is a warm dark place, a jug, some sort of alcoholic beverage (fortified wines, ports, and liquors don’t work as well as the wine and beers around 6% alcohol), cheesecloth or other means of keeping out debris while allowing airflow, and a mother (a starter culture of acetobacter).
+All you really need is a warm dark place, a jug, an alcoholic beverage, cheesecloth or other means of keeping out debris while allowing airflow, and a mother (a starter culture of acetobacter).
+Fortified wines, ports, and liquors don’t work as well as the wine and beers around 6% alcohol.

 Now, if you have followed this site for any amount of time you will realize that ordering a mother and dumping it a jug with some of my homemade wine is just too simple.
 I had to find a more DIY way of doing things.
-I noticed that the apple cider vinegar I bought for another project said “raw and unpasteurized” and down at the bottom of the label it said “with mother”… a furry of internet queries later I saw that several people have made vinegar using the mother from “Bragg’s Raw Apple Cider Vinegar”.
+I noticed that the apple cider vinegar I bought for another project said “raw and unpasteurized”.
+Reading further I noticed at the bottom of the label it said “with mother”… a furry of internet queries later I saw that several people have made vinegar using the mother from “Bragg’s Raw Apple Cider Vinegar”.

 - Dump any leftover wine or beer (not both) into a crock, jug, or other stainless steel, ceramic, or glass container.
 (Aluminum, cast iron, or plastic containers will not work)